 In Xatśūll, the pit house was a home for our ancestors.
 The pit house (or kikule house) lasted for up to ten years before having to move out.
 A pit house is excavated partially into the earth three feet or more.
 The structure of a roof is made and fitted onto the excavated hole that was dug.
 In the middle of the roof is an opening with a ladder; this hole also served as the chimney.

-Visitors have the opportunity to overnight in a teepee or pit house.
+Visitors have the opportunity to overnight in a teepee.
 Please note that we don’t supply any of the bedding, our guests bring their own sleeping mattresses, sleeping bags and other gear required.

 While experiencing our Northern Secwepemc culture you also have the opportunity to share a meal with us.